sajal-samanta/credit-card-fraud-detection/README.md

 📝 Feedback / Contact
 I’d love to hear your thoughts on this project!
-Please fill out this short Google Form to share feedback or suggestions.

 🌐 License
 This project is licensed under the MIT License — you’re free to use, modify, and distribute it with attribution.

 ⭐ If you find this project helpful, please give it a star on GitHub!

-Would you like me to tailor the **live demo link** and GitHub repo URL (with your actual username/repo name) in the README for you?
-If you send me your **GitHub repo link**, I’ll fill it in perfectly and format it for you.